dustinpfister/blog_posts/_posts/js-event-listeners.md

 There is more than one way to attach event listeners in client side javaScript.
 For the most part it is a good idea to just stick to the addEventListener method as a way to attach events.
 The reason why is because more than one handler can be attach for a single event type.
 However there are also some alternative ways to do so as well that involve defining a method for certain properties of the window object..

-## 2 - Attaching Event listeners using addEventListener
+## 1.1 - Attaching Event listeners using addEventListener

-In this section I will be covering a simple example of an event listener using the addEventListener method.
+So lets start out with event listeners using the addEventListener method which is well supported with most modren web browsers these days.
 This works by gaining a reference to an element by whatever means, such as with document.getElementById, and then calling the addEventListener method of that element.
 The first argument that I give to addEventListener is the type of event I which to attach for, and the second argument is the method that I want to fire when this event occurs.

 So I have some html for this example that looks like this.